-Information for Well Drillers & Well Pump Installers
+Information for Water Well Drillers & Well Pump Installers

 Registered well drillers and well pump installers are responsible for safe drilling practices and installation of pumps and other works.
 Requiring registered individuals to perform these activities minimizes the risk of polluting groundwater or drinking water from poorly constructed wells or works.